Calling all aspiring writers!

 Evenings will include opportunities to attend a Courthouse Concert series performance, impromptu campfire writers’ circles and story-telling by the river, or just individual time for personal reflection and inspiration.

-We will close out the camp on Saturday evening, September 15 with a gala public event at the Courthouse, showcasing the great literary and story-telling talent of our instructors and pupils.
+On Saturday, September 14, writers will host a gala public event at the Exhibit Centre, showcasing the great literary and story-telling talent of our instructors and pupils.
 A group photo and wine and cheese get-together will follow.
 All are welcome to attend.

 Sheree Fitch has been a ground-breaking force in the literary arts and literary community in the Maritimes and throughout Canada.
 An award-winning storyteller, poet, and the author of over 30 books, she is widely recognized as an innovative master writer whose body of work explores the human condition.
 A literacy advocate, educator and community activist, Sheree writes in all genres for all ages.
 She is the owner of Mabel Murple's Book Shoppe and Dreamery in River John, Nova Scotia.